hsmoon5458/VRHaptic/README.md

 # VRHaptic
-> MS Thesis Experiments
->
-This projects contain VR Haptic Glove Project and Cooperative Sculpturing in a VR Game.
+> This Unity projects contain VR Haptic Glove Project and Cooperative Sculpturing in a VR Game.

-## Please Read!
--
--
--
+> Please check more details on this channel: https://www.youtube.com/channel/UCYnFGYS1qqZasqP2qlOaVpw